Improve Academic and Organizational Skills

 One study which looked into adolescent video game play found that kids who played video games spent 30% less time reading.

 The same study on effects of adolescent video game play found that kids who play video games during the week spent 34% less time doing homework.

 In one survey, 53% of college students say video games caused them to put off doing academic work.

 Why Gamers / Internet Over-Users Have Organization Issues

-The reason why distraction and forgetfulness issues are so common with gamers / internet over-users is because your child’s mind is slowly becoming acclimated to being over-stimulated.
-The lights, sounds, and fast pace of video games and other online activities slowly numbs them to the world.
-Without the hyper stimulating effects of digital media, your child slowly begins to lose their ability to maintain focus in the real world.
+The reason why distraction and forgetfulness issues are so common with gamers/internet over-users is that your child’s mind is slowly becoming acclimated to being over-stimulated.
+The lights, sounds, and fast pace of video games and other online activities slowly numb them to the world.
+Without the hyper-stimulating effects of digital media, your child slowly begins to lose their ability to maintain focus in the real world.

-Sleep patterns are also known to be effected by the hyper-stimulating effects of video games.
-When a child is not able to calm themselves down and night and rest, they are drowsy during the day and schoolwork can be effected.
+Sleep patterns are also known to be affected by the hyper-stimulating effects of video games.
+When a child is not able to calm themselves down and night and rest, they are drowsy during the day and schoolwork can be affected.

 The Good News

-The good news is that not only are technology overuse habits completely reversible, the same methodology used for habit reversal can also be applied to create new habits- like setting up weekly study plan to achieve an academic goal.
+The good news is that not only are technology overuse habits completely reversible but the same methodology used for habit reversal can also be applied to create new habits- like setting up a weekly study plan to achieve an academic goal.